mlavi/calmbootcamp/udacity/hce/3/outline.md

       3. Reconcile requirements against agility challenges: security, lock-in considerations
       4. Identify opportunities for continous operations
   - Concept: Big Picture
     - The goal for a hybrid cloud engineer is to design and execute the organization's business to run in a uniform and scalable manner for consistent operations and governance.
 In course 1, you learned how to operate a modern private cloud and in course 2, you learned how to automate private cloud workloads from an IaaS to PaaS to SaaS cloud experience.
-We'll use everything covered, map the parallels to the public cloud, and then augment our existing automation to use the public in a hybrid manner.
+We'll use everything covered, map the parallels to the public cloud, and then augment our existing automation to use the public cloud in a hybrid manner.
     - In course 1, we covered the NIST definition of cloud and the common mistake to conflate the term exclusively with public cloud.
 Furthermore, we showed how (public) cloud first has not always been the best choice and the strategy has evolved to cloud smart.
 Hence the industry has emphasized hybrid cloud solutions in order to achieve cloud smart.
-    - Correspondingly, we will tackle the difference between creating and moving workloads, because moving or translating a workload between two infrastructure providers does not achieve the goal of cloud smart.
+    - Correspondingly, we will tackle the difference between creating and moving workloads; moving or translating a workload between two infrastructure providers does not achieve the goal of cloud smart.
   - Concept: Developing Your Intuition
     - The definition of hybrid from Wiktionary: "Something of mixed origin or composition; often, a tool or technology that combines the benefits of formerly separate tools or technologies."
 We will explore hybrid in a few manners during course 3:
       - Combining public and private clouds into a hybrid cloud application deployment for scalable performance
       - Combining different deployment scenarios under the same governance and operational model for consistency
     - Accomplishing these simple goals can be hard when tools and providers are typically domain specific, resulting in separate silos of abilities and fragmentation.
 The hybrid cloud engineer must always arbitrate this natural conflict when a new capability that satisfies a new business requirement (for a single platform, cloud, tool, etc.) against the complexity encompassed to reproduce it in a hybrid model.
-In other words, many bottoms-up and domain specific automation approaches, methods, and tools challenge the ability to inter-operate consistently in multiple providers.
-Fortunately, Nutanix Calm blueprints incorporate internal and external technologies and providers which can be blended together easily to create, consumed, and manage the workload life cycle: this is an inherently hybrid approach!
+In other words, many bottoms-up and domain specific automation approaches, methods, and tools challenge the ability to inter-operate consistently with multiple providers.
+Fortunately, Nutanix Calm blueprints incorporate internal and external technologies and providers which can be blended together easily to create, consume, and manage the workload life cycle: this is an inherently hybrid approach!
     - Reference: https://en.wiktionary.org/wiki/hybrid
   - Concept: Infrastructure Provider Strategies
     - Infrastructure providers are similar in that they offer compute, memory, and storage often consumed as VMs.
-They also offer many advanced PaaS and SaaS-like facilities and applications, but these can be proprietary in their feature set and operation.
+They also offer many advanced PaaS and SaaS-like facilities and applications, although these can be proprietary in their feature set and operation.
 The potential proprietary nature of any PaaS and SaaS feature, operation, and API can form a dependency which causes fragmentation and provider lock-in.
-On the other hand, making advanced features and applications work in a provider independent fashion also has costs to develop and operate.
+On the other hand, making advanced features and applications work in a provider-independent fashion also has costs to develop and operate.
-    - The first problem encountered when we speak to customers who ask how to make one public cloud SaaS offering work the same way on another public cloud or private cloud, not realizing they have taken on a proprietary arrangement.
+    - The first problem encountered when we speak to customers who ask how to make one public cloud SaaS offering work the same way on another public cloud or private cloud, is not realizing they have taken on a proprietary arrangement.
 A hybrid cloud engineer must be aware of these business lock-ins and negotiate requirements and tradeoffs when adopting or avoiding them.
 Simply put, a hybrid cloud engineer should advise when the evaluation to leave a provider must be added as a business requirement.
     - Therefore, treating compute, memory, and storage for VMs should be considered a safe target for hybrid cloud applications to preserve infrastructure provider independence for a cloud smart strategy.
-    - The second problem customers ask to solve are are for tools or services to move VM workloads between public and private clouds.
+    - The second problem customers ask to solve are for tools or services to move VM workloads between public and private clouds.
       - [*The Fallacy of Lift and Shift:*](https://docs.google.com/document/d/1OzRYOZqcr_gp3fxseBEwBsCOXe9lWUADAnZ-NRBDPuM/edit?pli=1#heading=h.wnz1xm87cwau) from cloud first to cloud smart
-      - RESEARCH/TODO: is there any ECA content for Move?
-Find the Move HoW, but not a potential lab exercise.
+      - **RESEARCH/TODO: is there any ECA content for Move?
+Find the Move HoW, but not a potential lab exercise.**
     - Providers and technologies evolve their capabilities and business models to compete for your business: a hybrid cloud engineer surveys the market to see what their current and competing solutions offer to better improve business operations and requirements.
-Re-evaluating your current workloads for hybrid cloud deployment can be a difficult task, the best first step is often to reproduce what you currently have with automation to make it IaaS and evolve to PaaS if required.
+Re-evaluating your current workloads for hybrid cloud deployment can be a difficult task.
+The best first step is often to reproduce what you currently have with automation to make it IaaS and evolve to PaaS if required.
 At that point, when you can synthesize a new workload from a blueprint with a few clicks, it becomes easier to reproduce.
   - Concept: Pets vs Livestock for scalability
       - Enterprise Clouds
       - NTNX Clusters on AWS?